HEALTH ACCESS COVENANT FOUNDATION

 Healthcare Access Covenant Foundation (HAC) is my answer to that question.

 We have chosen Ekiti State as our starting point—not just because of its intellectual heritage, but also because of the alluring characteristics of the people of Ekiti people.
-These coupled with the excellent but forgotten extant law on mandatory contributory community health insurance scheme that requires all residents to belong to a contributory health insurance scheme, make Ekiti a perfect laboratory for a scalable and self-sufficient model of primary health care based universal health coverage that we espouse.
+These coupled with the excellent but forgotten law on mandatory community health insurance scheme that requires all residents to belong to a contributory scheme, make Ekiti a perfect laboratory for a scalable and self-sufficient model of primary health care based universal health coverage that we espouse.

 When we succeed in Ekiti, we provide a blueprint for all of Southwestern Nigeria, and indeed the whole of Nigeria.

 We invite you to join us.
-Whether you are a policymaker, a retired health worker, a government official, a traditional ruler, a neighbourhood high chief, a philanthropist, a donor or a grant administrator, your partnership is the final ingredient in translating "Health for All" from a long term slogan into an immediate lived reality for every Nigerian.
+Whether you are a policymaker, a retired health worker, a government official, a traditional ruler, a neighbourhood high chief, a philanthropist, a donor or a grant administrator, your partnership with us is the final ingredient in translating "Health for All" from a long term slogan into an immediate lived reality for every Nigerian.

-Prof. Laofe Ogundipe, FRCPsych.
+Prof. Laofe Ogundipe, FRCPsych, London.

 Founder, Healthcare Access Covenant Foundation